Best Garlic Press of 2021

 Ease of Use

 Specialized kitchen appliances should be easy to use.
 A garlic press's purpose, after all, is to eliminate all the steps of peeling and chopping garlic the traditional way.
 Some of the presses we tested can press a garlic clove with its skin on.
-Some models come with a silicone tube that quickly strip the cloves of their skin by rolling them around inside.
+Some models come with a silicone tube that quickly strips the cloves of their skin by rolling them around inside.
 We measured ease of use by how much effort it took for a clove of garlic to go from unpeeled to pressed and ready to use.

 The traditional-style presses like the Orblue, Zulay, Zyliss, and Rosle can press a garlic clove with its skin on.
 For those who want the absolute least amount of steps and effort to get freshly minced garlic, these models are the answer.
 The Zulay was a favorite for its crisp pressing action, but because of its heavier handles and larger chamber, the Orblue is the best choice for those who plan to frequently press unpeeled cloves.